German cruiser Prinz Eugen: Separation and return to France

 With the weather worsening, Lütjens attempted to detach Prinz Eugen at 16:40.
 The squall was not heavy enough to cover her withdrawal from Wake-Walker's cruisers, which continued to maintain radar contact.
 Prinz Eugen was therefore recalled temporarily.
 The cruiser was successfully detached at 18:14.
 Bismarck turned around to face Wake-Walker's formation, forcing Suffolk to turn away at high speed.
 Prince of Wales fired twelve salvos at Bismarck, which responded with nine salvos, none of which hit.
 The action diverted British attention and permitted Prinz Eugen to slip away.

 On 26 May, Prinz Eugen rendezvoused with the supply ship Spichern to refill her nearly empty fuel tanks.
-She had by then only 160 tons fuel left, enough for a day.
+She had by then only 160 tons of fuel left, enough for a day.
 Afterwards the ship continued further south on a mission against shipping lines.
 Before any merchant ship was found, defects in her engines showed and on 27 May, the day Bismarck was sunk, she was ordered to give up her mission and make for a port in occupied France.
 On 28 May Prinz Eugen refueled from the tanker Esso Hamburg.
 The same day more engine problems showed up, including trouble with the port engine turbine, the cooling of the middle engine and problems with the starboard screw, reducing her maximum speed to 28 knots.
 The screw problems could only be checked and repaired in a dock and thus Brest, with its large docks and repair facilities, was chosen as destination.
 Despite the many British warships and several convoys in the area (at least 104 units were identified on the 29th by the ship's radio crew) Prinz Eugen reached the Bay of Biscay undiscovered, and on 1 June the ship was joined by German destroyers and aircraft off the coast of France south of Brest; and escorted to Brest, which she reached late on 1 June where she immediately entered dock.